wilminator/sparse_file/README.md

 ### Linux
 Broadly speaking, a file in Linux only needs to be on a supported filesystem in order to become sparse.
 The [Debian Man Pages site](https://manpages.debian.org/bookworm/manpages-dev/fallocate.2.en.html) has a current list as of this writing.

+### WSL
+I have tested this code on both an Ubuntu VM and Ubuntu 22.04 on WSL.
+It does work on WSL as long as the filesystem is supported.
+WSL mounts on /mnt are not supported.
+However, the root directory is ext4 and I was able to create spares files in my home directory.